Bel Group: History

 It then launched the Mini Bonbel in 1990.
 A year later, in 1991, it acquired the Maredsous company in Belgium.
 Three years later, in 1994, it acquired the Cademartori company in Italy, later to become known as Bel Cademartori in 2001.
 It also acquired the Queserías Ibéricas company in Spain.
 By 1996, it acquired the Lacto Ibérica company in Portugal (Limiano, Terra Nostra) and the Kaukauna company in the United States, later known as Bel Kaukauna.

 In 1998, it established a subsidiary in Egypt (Bel Egypt) and acquired the Middle East Food Industry, later known as the Bel Egypt Food Company.
 It also acquired Kraft Chorzele in Poland, later to become known as Bel Polska (Bel Poland).
 Additionally, it launched Mini Babybel in Maasdam.
-By 2000, it acquired the Zeletavska Syrarna company in the Czech Republic (Zeletava, Apetitto) and the Zempmilk company in Slovakia (Karicka).
+By 2000, it acquired the Želetavská Sýrárna company in the Czech Republic (Želetava, Apetitto) and the Zempmilk company in Slovakia (Karička).
 The following year, in 2001, it established a subsidiary in Algeria, known as Bel Algeria.

 A year later, in 2002, it acquired the assets of Merkts and Owl's Nest through its United States based subsidiary, Bel Kaukauna.

-It also acquired Syrokrem in Slovakia and established subsidiaries in Greece (Bel Hellas Cheese Company) and in Tunisia (Bel Tunisia).
+It also acquired Syrokrém in Slovakia and established subsidiaries in Greece (Bel Hellas Cheese Company) and in Tunisia (Bel Tunisia).
 Additionally, it terminated the production of soft cheese by the SAFR.
 It also acquired the Dutch Leerdammer Group and its European subsidiaries based in Germany, France, Italy, the United Kingdom, Belgium and the Czech Republic.
 It also acquired Fromagerie Boursin from Unilever.

 In 2003, it terminated the activities of Manchego through its Queserías Ibéricas subsidiary.
 Two years later, in 2005, it terminated the activities carried out under the Cademartori brand.
 Meanwhile, it established subsidiary in Syria, known as Bel Syria.
 By 2009, it changed its logo.
 In 2015, it acquired 70% of Safilait, a cheese company in Morocco.